sohamsshah/InstaDP/README.md

 * Easy to use
 * Beautiful UI
-* Only *Activated* when user visits the PROFILE Page of the person whose DP is to be downloaded.
+* Only <b>Activated</b> when user visits the PROFILE Page of the person whose DP is to be downloaded.
 * Light-weight
 * OK Tested